-- The terms are typical of those derivative instruments and do not invalidate the assumption of perfect effectiveness in accordance with paragraph 815-20-25-104(g). - c.
+- a.
+The formula for computing net settlements under the interest rate swap is the same for each net settlement in accordance with paragraph 815-20-25-104(d). - b.
+The terms are typical of those derivative instruments and do not invalidate the assumption of perfect effectiveness in accordance with paragraph 815-20-25-104(g). - c.
 The repricing dates of the variable-rate asset or variable-rate liability and the hedging instrument must occur on the same dates and be calculated the same way in accordance with paragraph 815-20-25-106(d). - d.
-The index on which the variable leg of the interest rate swap is based matches the contractually specified interest rate designated as the interest rate being hedged for that hedging relationship in accordance with paragraph 815-20-25-106(g).

-35-6 For cash flow hedges when an option's terminal value is used in assessing hedge effectiveness, an entity may disregard the following conditions in determining whether a cash flow hedge of the option's terminal value may continue to be considered perfectly effective in accordance with paragraphs 815-20-25-126 through 25-129A:

-- The underlying of the hedging instrument needs to match the underlying of the hedged forecasted transaction in accordance with paragraph 815-20-25-129(a). - b.
+The index on which the variable leg of the interest rate swap is based matches the contractually specified interest rate designated as the interest rate being hedged for that hedging relationship in accordance with paragraph 815-20-25-106(g). - 35-6 For cash flow hedges when an option's terminal value is used in assessing hedge effectiveness, an entity may disregard the following conditions in determining whether a cash flow hedge of the option's terminal value may continue to be considered perfectly effective in accordance with paragraphs 815-20-25-126 through 25-129A: - a.
+The underlying of the hedging instrument needs to match the underlying of the hedged forecasted transaction in accordance with paragraph 815-20-25-129(a). - b.
 The strike price (or prices) of the hedging option (or combination of options) matches the specified level (or levels) beyond (or within) which the entity's exposure is being hedged in accordance with paragraph 815-20-25-129(b). - c.
 The hedging instrument's inflows (outflows) at its maturity date due to the underlying reference rate and strike price (or prices) of the hedging option (or combination of options) completely offset the change in the hedged transaction's cash flows for the risk being hedged in accordance with paragraph 815-20-25-129(c).